Sousastep/SousaFX-docs/docs/content/mainstutter.rst

    The fraction of one period in which the signal is active.
 Bound to ``Main Input Tremolo Duty (bi)``

    .. image:: media/PWM_duty_cycle_with_label.gif
-      :width: 20%
+      :width: 80%
-      :align: center
+      :align: left
       :alt: duty

 Filter
 ------

-Also inspired by Pioneer, a classic DJ filter.
+Also inspired by Pioneer, a DJ filter.

 Parameters
 ~~~~~~~~~~